Sultanate of Tidore: Rebellion and colonial penetration

 Tidore remained an independent kingdom, albeit with frequent Dutch interference, until the late eighteenth century.
 Like Ternate, Tidore allowed the Dutch spice eradication program (extirpatie) to proceed in its territories.
 This program, intended to strengthen the Dutch spice monopoly by limiting production to a few places, impoverished Tidore as well as its Ternate neighbour and weakened its control over its periphery.
 A treaty in 1768 forced Sultan Jamaluddin to cede his rights to East Seram which had been granted Tidore in 1700, which created great anger among the elite.
 The unrest caused the VOC authorities to depose Jamaluddin in 1779 and to force his successor Patra Alam to conclude a new contract that abrogated the old one from 1667.
 With this document (1780), Tidore was turned from an ally to a vassal and thus lost its independence.
 One of the exiled Jamaluddin's sons, Nuku, reacted to this by starting a rebellion in 1780, seeking support in the marginal areas of the Tidore realm.
 The uprising took on violently anti-Dutch features where Islam was an important ideological glue.
-In this period, Gebe and Numfor were able to increase their influence, with Gebe serving as a base when Nuku assembled a fleet of 300 perahus for plundering raids.
-Nuku in particular found allies in Halmahera, Seram and the Raja Ampat Islands, but also in places that had not been subservient to Tidore, such as the Kei and Aru Islands.
-After several shifts Nuku allied with the British, who were at war with the Dutch after 1795 and were in the process of conquering Dutch colonial possessions.
+In this period, Gamrange (incl.
+Bicoli), Gebe, and Numfor were able to increase their influence, with Gebe serving as a base when Nuku assembled a fleet of 300 perahus for plundering raids.
+Nuku in particular found allies in Halmahera, Seram, and the Raja Ampat Islands, but also in places that had not been subservient to Tidore, such as the Kei and Aru Islands.
+After several shifts, Nuku allied with the British, who were at war with the Dutch after 1795 and were in the process of conquering Dutch colonial possessions.
 In 1797 he captured Bacan and then Tidore itself, expelling the VOC-backed Sultan Kamaluddin.
 Nuku was enthroned as Sultan Muhammad al-Mabus Amiruddin.
-As such he took care to restore the defunct Jailolo sultanate in order to return to the traditional, pre-European quadripartition of Maluku.
+As such he took care to restore the defunct Jailolo sultanate to return to the traditional, pre-European quadripartition of Maluku.
 In 1801 Ternate was captured by the British and Tidorese after a long siege.
-However the Peace of Amiens in Europe changed the strategical positions in the next year already, since the Dutch were allowed to retake their positions in Maluku.
+However, the Peace of Amiens in Europe changed the strategic positions in the next year already, since the Dutch were allowed to retake their positions in Maluku.
 After the death of Nuku in 1805, his brother, Sultan Zainal Abidin, proved unable to resist the Dutch-Ternatan attacks.
 Tidore was lost in 1806 and the sultan fled, finally dying in exile in 1810.